ETHOS-Labs-LLC/BYOS/docs/cfs.md

 docker run --cap-add CAP_SYS_RESOURCE --net=openc3-cosmos-network --name cfs -p1234:1234/udp -p1235:1235 --rm hackethos/cfs
 ```

 ![alt text](cfs-media/image-12.png)

-After running the previous command, you should see out from the container that looks like what is shown below.
+You should see output from the container that looks like the following.

 ![alt text](cfs-media/image-13.png)

-Now that your cFS container is running, you need to generate a plugin for COSMOS that will allow COSMOS to be able to talk to cFS and vice-versus.
+Now that your **cFS** container is running, you need to generate a **plugin** for COSMOS that will allow COSMOS to be able to **talk** to cFS and vice-versus.

 If you want to see the entire process, expand the **Long Version** section below but for the purpose of this workshop, you can skip that section.